InternetSociety/genesis-child-chapters/README.md

 ### Manage your navigation menus.
 1. In your site admin, under Appearance -> Menus,
 2. manage your main navigation in the header and footer menu items as needed

-### Adding Items to Left Sidebar on the Homepage

-1. Go to *"Appearance"* -> *"Widgets"*
-2. Find the "Sidebar Home" Area.
-3. Drag and drop Text or other widget types and make appropriate changes.

-### Adding Items to Left Sidebar on Other (Internal) Pages

-1. Go to *"Appearance"* -> *"Widgets"*
-2. Find the "Sidebar" Area.
-3. Drag and drop Text or other widget types and make appropriate changes.

-### Assigning the 404 Page

-1. From the left-hand column, go to *"Appearance"* -> *"Customize"* and click on "ISOC Defaults"
-2. Select a page to show as your 404 (not found) page,
-3. Press the "Save & Publish" button.